FStiffler/Pong-Game/README.md

 **2. Install requirements**

- Move to cloned repository directory and use the following command:
+ Move to cloned repository directory and use the following terminal command:

  ```
  pip install -r requirements.txt